Data Privacy Definition

 Why is Data Privacy Important?

-Jurisdictions including federal, states, and international bodies like the European Union are enacting new data privacy regulations.
-New regulations get enacted thanks to growing awareness among citizens and lawmakers who may not be data or technical experts.
-High-profile data breaches have created heightened concern about how data may be protected and kept private.
+Jurisdictions, including federal, state, and international bodies like the European Union are enacting new data privacy regulations.
+New regulations get enacted thanks to growing awareness among citizens and lawmakers, who may not be data or technical experts.
+High-profile data breaches have created heightened concerns about how data may be protected and kept private.
 Most regulators can exact hefty fines to enforce their data privacy requirements.
-Consumer and regulator concern about protecting sensitive data means jurisdictions are passing new data privacy acts and penalties to enforce them.
+Consumer and regulator concern about protecting sensitive data, means jurisdictions are passing new data privacy acts and penalties to enforce them.

 What are the Benefits of Complying with Data Privacy Laws?